APM qualification information

 APM Qualifications and the Body of Knowledge 6th edition

-Following the launch of the APM Body of Knowledge, 6th edition and its supporting website on the 8th August 2012, we are now in a position to outline the next phase of the APM Body of Knowledge refresh programme, specifically related to current APM qualifications.
+Following the launch of the APM Body of Knowledge, 6th edition and its supporting website on the 8th August 2012, the next phase of the APM Body of Knowledge refresh programme, specifically related to current APM qualifications, is well underway.

-In the meantime, existing APM qualifications will continue to use the APM Body of Knowledge 5th edition as the primary reference source.
-This will remain available via APM publishing until the qualifications have been fully refreshed.
+Existing APM qualifications continue to use the APM Body of Knowledge 5th edition as the primary reference source, which will remain available via APM publishing until the qualifications have been fully refreshed.

 If you have any queries relating to APM qualifications, please contact us.